occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/subscription/blocking/mongodb/native/impl/maven.md %}

-Then create a new instance of `BlockingSubscriptionForMongoDB` and start subscribing:
+Then create a new instance of `NativeMongoSubscriptionModel` and start subscribing:

 {% include macros/subscription/blocking/mongodb/native/impl/example.md %}
-<div class="comment">BlockingSubscriptionForMongoDB can be imported from the "org.occurrent.subscription.mongodb.nativedriver.blocking" package.</div>
+<div class="comment">NativeMongoSubscriptionModel can be imported from the "org.occurrent.subscription.mongodb.nativedriver.blocking" package.</div>

 There are a few things to note here that needs explaining.
 First we have the `TimeRepresentation.DATE` that is passed as the third constructor argument which you can read more about
 [here](#mongodb-time-representation).
 Secondly we have the `Executors.newCachedThreadPool()`.
 A thread will be created from this executor for each call to
 "subscribe" (i.e. for each subscription).
-Make sure that you have enough threads to cover all your subscriptions or the "BlockingSubscription" may hang.
+Make sure that you have enough threads to cover all your subscriptions or the "SubscriptionModel" may hang.
 Last we have the `RetryStrategy` which defines what should happen if there's e.g. a connection issue during the life-time of a subscription or if subscription fails to process a cloud event
 (i.e. the `action` throws an exception).
 These retry strategies are available: